georgri/Tangerine-Tycoon-stockmarket-bot/README.md

 # Tangerine-Tycoon-stockmarket-bot
-A simple bot for easier trading in the Tangerine Tycoon stock market minigame.
+A simple bot for automated trading in The Tangerine Tycoon stock market minigame.

 Requirements
 =================